{{org_field_logo}}

 5. Policy Review

-This policy will be reviewed annually or earlier if required due to changes in legislation, national guidance, or organisational needs.
-Any revisions will be communicated to staff and reflected in updated training and procedures.
+This policy will be reviewed at least annually and immediately following: changes to legislation or statutory guidance, updates to CQC guidance, Prevent guidance updates, significant incidents or near misses, safeguarding adult reviews, complaints indicating safeguarding risk, or audit findings.
+Any revisions will be communicated to staff and reflected in updated training, supervision, and procedures.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}